rosielab/emojivoice/README.md

 An expressive pseudo Speech-to-Speech system 🗣️ for HRI experiments 🤖, a part of *Do You Feel Me?*

+## Coming soon
+Multilingual baseline checkpoints to finetune your EmojiVoice

+* French
+* German
+* Japanese - with phonemizer update for all Japnese alphabets

 ## Structure

 The system is structured as follows: